RSVP Ride Details

 Take Light rail

-On the day of the event trains will run every 15 minutes between 5- 6 a.m. and every 7 minutes between 6-8 a.m.
+On the day of the event, trains will run every 15 minutes between 5- 6 a.m. and every 7 minutes between 6-8 a.m.
 Bicyclists are welcome to bring their bicycles onto Link trains to get to the RSVP start line at Husky Stadium.
-A maximum of four bicycles are allowed on each car.
+A maximum of four bicycles is allowed on each car.
 Find more details.
 Questions?
-Email [email protected]
+Email firstname.lastname@example.org.

 From I-5 N/S take the SR 520 exit #168B onto SR520, eastbound.
 Take the first exit off SR520 for Montlake Blvd E. At the light take a left onto Montlake Blvd E. Stay in the right lane as you go over the Montlake Bridge and pass Husky Stadium.
 The start line and drop off will be in the E18 parking lot on your right.
 You must enter the lot at the south end.
 Once in the lot follow the signs to either the drop-off area or overnight parking.